Yutaka Enatsu's Theater - Legends Left by a Genius Left-Hander

 401 Season Strikeouts - An Unbreakable Record

 In 1968, Yutaka Enatsu of the Hanshin Tigers set an unprecedented record of 401 strikeouts in a single season.
 The 20-year-old Enatsu appeared in 49 games, pitching 329 innings.
-This record remains unbroken in NPB more than half a century later, and given modern pitcher usage patterns, it is extremely unlikely to ever be surpassed.
+This record still stands as the all-time NPB single-season record as of 2026, and given the established bullpen specialization in pitcher usage, it is considered extremely unlikely to be surpassed.
 Enatsu's fastball was measured at over 150 km/h, and the angle of his left-handed delivery made it exceptionally difficult for batters to hit.
 Equally remarkable is that Enatsu posted a 25-12 record with a 2.13 ERA that year.
 He was not merely accumulating strikeouts but achieving them as a byproduct of overwhelmingly dominant pitching.
 His 401 strikeouts were a product of an era when complete games were the norm, yet they also stand as testament to Enatsu's superhuman stamina and mental fortitude.

-The Shock of Nine Consecutive All-Star Strikeouts
+The Shock of Nine All-Star Strikeouts in a Row

 Enatsu's 21 Pitches in the Japan Series